 17) Experience Fine Dining in a Castle at Midwinter Green

-Up for a some fine alfresco fine dining?
+Up for some alfresco fine dining?
 This place is almost mandatory to dine at when you’re in Khao Yai.
 Enjoy the sunset from the outside or enjoy the posh decor on the inside.
 Food is a little pricier than most of the other places but worth the price considering the food and setting.
 Try the pork ribs with BBQ sauce (฿490) as well as the Aglio Olio (฿295), a must-try if you love spicy food!
 Live music starts from 6:30pm.

 Address: 10 88/88 Soi Ban Sai Thong Mu 24 Soi 2, Nong Nam Daeng, Pak Chong District, Nakhon Ratchasima 30130, Thailand

 18) Walk Down Memory Lane At The Magical Ban Mai Chay Nam Restaurant

 Address: 21, Mittaphap Road, Tambon Pak Chong, Amphoe Pak Chong, Nakhon Ratchasima, 30130, Thailand

 19) Have Homely Thai Food at Kua Kampan

 Another popular spot for local Thai food is Kua Kampan.
 Located just 10 minutes from Primo Piazza and Palio, this cosy open air restaurant serves a mean dish of Fried Ruby Fish (good for 4 pax) and Som Tam (papaya salad).